MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/game-streaming/overview.md

 As Eligible Activision Blizzard games are available on both Battle.net and the Microsoft Store, there are two separate Entitlement endpoints for Streaming Providers to call for comprehensive Entitlement Data.
 For both APIs, Streaming Providers will need to perform secure Service-to-Service (S2S) with OAuth Credentials.
 Providers will need to share their Azure Application App ID and Tenant ID with Microsoft and Blizzard to allow list the Provider's application as a secure caller.
 To learn more about this pattern, learn how to [Configure protected web API apps](https://review.learn.microsoft.com/en-us/entra/identity-platform/scenario-protected-web-api-app-configuration?branch=main&tabs=aspnetcore).

-Providers will also need to trigger a consent dialog for a user to consent to sharing their Entitlement Data from each Store, such as the below example:
+When Streaming Providers complete the Streaming Provider License, they will also attest to following certain Data Protection Agreements as they request customer Entitlement Data.
+This request requires user consent to share Entitlement Data from each Store with the provider, which the Provider must request as outlined in each API's documentation.

 This page will document the Entitlement API for Microsoft Store Entitlement Data of Eligible Activision Blizzard games and subgames.
 For documentation on the Battle.net Entitlement API, please read more [here](https://www.xbox.com).

 ## Entitlement Data Application and Onboarding